RAHB-REALTORS-Association/sms-sender/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/RAHB-REALTORS-Association/sms-sender/tree/master)

-Review settings.py before deployment, especially the following settings:
+Review `settings.py` before deployment, especially the following settings:
 - Line 2: Testing
 - Line 3: Flask secret.
 Generate a random Secret on deployment
 - Line 6: Set the upload folder according to your OS

+Also remember to set the `TWILIO_SID`, `TWILIO_TOKEN`, and `CSV_URL` environment variables if you want to preset these values.